12th December, 2023

 LOLER and PUWER are two sets of health and safety regulations.
-The Lifting Operations and Lifting Equipment Regulations (LOLER).
-And the Provision and Use of Work Equipment Regulations (PUWER).
+The Lifting Operations and Lifting Equipment Regulations (LOLER), and the Provision and Use of Work Equipment Regulations (PUWER).
+When does LOLER apply?
+When does PUWER?
+And when do both?
+What are the similarities and differences?

 So when does LOLER apply?
 When does PUWER?
 And when do both?
 What are the similarities and differences between these health and safety regulations?